Randy Bean and Cynthia Elliott

 Scott Muller is a retired litigation partner at the international law firm Davis Polk & Wardwell.
 Scott also served at various points in his career as a law clerk on the Watergate Special Prosecution Force and as General Counsel of the CIA.
 He has served on the boards of St. Paul’s School, St. Albans School, Stonington Free Library, and was founder and past chairman of SAM (Serve America Movement).

 Geoffrey Phillips is a graduate of Amherst College—James Merrill’s alma mater.
 At two Fortune 500 companies, he was a senior executive, COO, and corporate director.
 He founded Geoffrey Phillips Business Advisory Services.
 Geoff has written and published six children’s detective stories, and three and novels anticipating self-aware computers.
 He is a director of the Stonington Community Center.

 Joanna Scott is the author of twelve works of fiction, and recipient of a MacArthur Fellowship, Lannan Literary Award, and a Guggenheim fellowship.
 Her novel, The Manikin, was a finalist for the Pulitzer Prize.
 Her new collection, Excuse Me While I Disappear, is forthcoming from Little, Brown.
 She was in residence at the James Merrill House in the spring of 2019.

-Program Committee, Juror for the WIR selection
+Program and Communications Committees, Juror for the WIR selection

 Willard Spiegelman is the Hughes Professor of English (Emeritus) at SMU in Dallas.
 Between 1984 and 2016 he was the editor-in-chief of the Southwest Review.
 A longtime contributor to the arts pages of The Wall Street Journal, he is also the author of a dozen books of essays and literary criticism.